 The historical figures in Bill and Ted's Excellent Adventure are blank slates, as they have never encountered modern culture.
 Their individual personalities quickly assert themselves, where each past-dude finds a new interesting thing in the present.

-According to the filmmakers on the commentary track to Big Fish that the Billy Crudup character's wife was supposed to be a blank slate with no biases.
+According to the filmmakers on the commentary track to Big Fish the Billy Crudup character's wife was supposed to be a blank slate with no biases.
 That was her virtue.

 A 1970 movie, The Mind of Mr. Soames, starred Terence Stamp as a man who'd been born in a coma — and maintained in a coma until his (remarkably physically fit) thirtieth year.

 The 1920 silent movie The Golem hinges on the premise that the eponymous character is completely clueless about how the world works.